soumenmaity106/ablog/README.md

-## News Portal built with React Redux Json Server
+## Blog Portal built with React Redux

 This simple Web application prototype shows how React Redux components can be used to build a friendly user experience with instant visual updates and scaleable code in Web application